Evelyn Cusack

-Evelyn Cusack (born 3 November 1957) is Head of Forecasting at Met Éireann, having worked there since 1981 and also served as a well known RTÉ weather presenter since 1988.
-She is former Secretary of the Irish Meteorological Society.
+Evelyn Cusack (born 3 November 1957) is an Irish former meteorologist who served as the Head of Forecasting from 2018 at Met Éireann, where she worked from 1981 until her retirement in 2023.
+She is the longest-serving weather presenter on RTÉ.

 Personal life

 Cusack was born in Clonaslee, County Laois, the middle child of a family of seven.
 She attended University College Dublin, earning a bachelor's degree in physics and mathematics (1979) and a master's degree in physics (1984).

 Career

 Cusack joined the Irish meteorological service Met Éireann in 1981.
-She has also been a weather presenter on RTÉ since 1988.
+She was a weather presenter on RTÉ from 1988 until 2018.
 In 1999, Cusack and other well-known weather presenters such as Gerald Fleming, who were all professional meteorologists, were temporarily let go from their jobs at RTÉ in favour of younger, less qualified presenters.
-However, after protest from viewers, Cusack and her colleagues were swiftly rehired.
+However, after protest from viewers, Cusack and her colleagues were swiftly re-hired.

 Cusack received the inaugural UCD Alumni award in science in 2014.

-In March 2018, she became Head of Forecasting at Met Éireann.
+In March 2018, she was promoted to Head of Forecasting at Met Éireann, having previously served as Deputy Head of Forecasting.